 If you are unsure whether your server needs replacing this will help you understand some of the key signs to look out for.

-The infographic summarises the key signs you should look out for.
+Here are some of the key signs you should look out for:

 Also consider the warranty.
 Usually, all manufacturer warranties expire meaning they are no longer responsible for providing support or parts.
 You’ll no longer receive important updates, which increases security risks, and there may be compatibility issues that arise too.